 They go to the library, and the little girl checks out a book that has a short, three-lined poem on the first page.
 She loves the poem.
 Memorizes it, running the sound of the words over her tongue.

-For I am just a morning glory,
+Very soon I shall be gone, For I am just a morning glory, A fading flower at dawn.

 There is a picture on the last page of this book of a spider in a web.